nspcc-dev/neofs-testcases/README.md

 ### Running an arbitrary test case

-To run an arbitrary test case, you need to run the command:
+To run an arbitrary testcase, you need to run the command:
 `robot --timestampoutputs --outputdir artifacts/ robot/testsuites/integration/<testsuite name>.robot `

 The following scripts are available for execution: